 There were big studios full of artworkers; really talented individuals, whose sole purpose was to make the mad stuff that creatives thought up look amazing.
 Retouchers.
 People who knew their keming from their kerning.
 People who could turn thoughts into art.
 It wasn’t just Robert Maxwell that went overboard.
 It was creativity.

 So now we’re in the futuristic landscape of 2021, with everybody and their dog wandering around staring at screens, aimlessly getting lost in Youtube, have we come a long way?
 In a media sense, no we haven’t.

 Media channels are everywhere.
 And updated every nanosecond.
 So getting something in front of your target’s eyes becomes a digital, calculated, algorithmic undertaking.
 It’s a process.
 Is it an art?
 It’s certainly very complicated.

-The irony, but in the same vein as it was in 1991, from the view of a creative, we have to remember to keep things as simple as we can.
-The complex verbose, cluttered and swamped can KISS it.
-You remember the mnemonic.
+Now, from the view of a creative, we have to remember to keep things as simple as we can.

-So before I ramble on, sitting in my black polo neck, in my M3 reminiscing about the past, I’d like to leave you with something I learned around 30 years ago.
+So before I ramble on, reminiscing about the past, I’d like to leave you with something I learned around 30 years ago.
 One I still adhere to.

 If everyone is fighting to be heard amongst a crowd of a million, step outside the crowd, and become a crowd of 1.
-Then everyone won’t just hear you.
-They’ll listen.
+Then everyone will listen to you.

 One voice delivering one message.

 30 years.
 And what have we learned?
-If we remember to do it like we did 30 years ago, armed with what we know now, we can totally nail it.
+If we remember to do it as we did 30 years ago, knowing what we know now, we can nail it.